thecola13/QR-gen-python/README.md

 - Accepts any payload encodable in Unicode format, and returns it a single byte-mode encoded data segment;
 - Manually set the output dimension of the QR code.
 This might be overwritten with a minimum resolution for readability purposes, expecially for high-version QRs;
 - Debug any issue by setting a verbosity level.
+- Allows for bulk generation of QR codes from text files

 ## Usage